treytomes/micro-hack/README.md

 Actions are defined in "actions.ms".
 Ultimately each action will have an Action Point cost associated with it that will be affected by the entity's speed.
 Behaviors are a collection of semi-intelligent chunks that can be run together as a list.
 Behaviors affect entity state and can generate actions.

 # Ideas

 The random walking algorithm works fine.
 Attach it to a slime monster that will wander around and split from time to time.
 Splitting cuts the health in half.
 Slime will slowly heal itself.

+# TODO

+* Add a speed attribute and give each action a cost.
+* After field-of-view is implemented, add the perception attribute to control how far an entity can see.
+* Implement inventory and items.
+* Need more UI.

+# Entities

+Every entity, includes the player, has a race, class, and weapon.
+Each entity also has the following attributes:
+* level
+* dexterity
+* strength
+* constitution
+* maxHP
+* currentHP
+* constitutionModifier
+* dexterityModifier
+* strengthModifier
+* armorClass
+* baseAttackBonus
+* maxCarryingCapacity
+* maxPushCapacity
+* weaponDamage

+# Basic Attack Algorithm

+1. Determine initiative order: Roll a d20 for each combatant and add their initiative modifier (usually their Dexterity modifier).
+Sort the results from highest to lowest to determine the order of actions.

+2. Begin combat: The combatant with the highest initiative goes first.
+They can move up to their speed and take one action on their turn, such as attacking with a weapon, casting a spell, or using an ability.
+If they have multiple attacks or actions available, they can use them as appropriate.

+3. Attack roll: To attack with a weapon, the attacker rolls a d20 and adds their attack bonus, which includes their proficiency bonus (if proficient with the weapon) and their Strength or Dexterity modifier (depending on the weapon).
+If the result is equal to or higher than the target's Armor Class (AC), the attack hits.

+4. Damage roll: If the attack hits, the attacker rolls the weapon's damage dice and adds any relevant modifiers (such as their Strength modifier for a melee weapon).
+The target then subtracts this amount from their hit points (HP).

+5. Reaction: The target may have a reaction available to them, which they can use to defend themselves or counterattack.
+For example, they may be able to use the "Shield" spell to increase their AC, or the "Riposte" maneuver to make an attack of opportunity.

+6. Repeat: The combatant with the next highest initiative goes next, and the process repeats until all combatants have taken their turn.
+Once everyone has acted, the round is over and a new round begins with a new initiative order.

+7. End of combat: Combat ends when all enemies are defeated or when one side surrenders or flees.

 # References
 * [MiniScript](https://miniscript.org/)